sergioruizsan/sergioruizsan/README.md

 ### Some hobbies

 - 📚 Read books.
 I really enjoy tech (related to my field) and human behaviour/relationships topics.
-Less often, but equally interesting I like geopolitics and historical topics.
+Less often, but equally interesting, I look at geopolitics and historical readings.
 - ✏️ Write few articles, occasionally
 - 🔌 Play with System On Chip or Microcontrollers devices for IoT
 - 🔭 Astronomy